Safety On The Roof Is Mandatory, Not Optional

 Since most substances that find their way into your gutters are natural and organic -- dirt, leaves, branches, and tree pitch -- you might consider purchasing a mulcher.
 The substances already have begun to rot, and anyone who's spent any time around mulch knows what it smells like.

-By adding a very moist combination from your gutters to a mulching container or even your mulch pile (cover it with grass clippings and dead lives to minimize the stench), you'll have healthy potting soil and plant fertilizer in less than a year.
+By adding a very moist combination from your gutters to a mulching container or even your mulch pile (cover it with grass clippings and dead life to minimize the stench), you'll have healthy potting soil and plant fertilizer in less than a year.

 Check Out Our Gallery